 Nancy has received Jack's RRSP as a refund of premiums and transferred the \$300,000 to an RRSP account in her own name.
 As outlined in scenario four, this defers the tax otherwise due upon Jack's death.
-She names her 35-year-old daughter, Judy, as the beneficiary of her RRSP.
-Judy has a great job and isn't mentally or physically challenged.
-When Nancy passed away, the fair market value of the mutual fund investment had grown to \$310,000.
-The entire amount is taxable on Nancy's terminal return; no further relief, rollovers or planning to postpone the tax liability is possible.
+Nancy names her 35-year-old daughter, Judy, as the beneficiary of her RRSP.
+Judy has a great job and does not have any mental or physical infirmities.
+At the time of Nancy's death, the fair market value of the mutual fund investment grew to \$310,000.
+The entire amount is taxable on Nancy's terminal return; no further relief, rollovers or deferred tax liability is possible.

-Scenario Six
+Scenario six